Mario Barri

-Mario Barri (born 1928) is a Filipino actor and director.
+Mario Barri (1928 – 21 November 1963) was a Filipino actor and film director.

+Life and career

-He appeared in his first movie with Lebran Pictures, called Song of Sto.
+Barri appeared in his first movie with Lebran Pictures, called Song of Sto.
 Tomas.
 His second was a biblical picture named Kalbaryo ni Jesus (Passion of Christ).

 Barri made his first directorial job in a Fernando Poe production of Multo sa Opera (Ghost in the Opera) in 1954.
 He is well known for having given Fernando Poe, Jr. his first role in Anak ni Palaris.

-He continued to direct into the 1960s.
+Barri continued to direct into the 1960s.
+He died on 21 November 1963.